michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 6. And in those days men shall seek death, and shall not find; and shall desire to die, and death will flee from them.

-7. And the likeness of those locusts (was this): they resemble the appearanceOr, they are like as the likeness of. of horses prepared for battle.
-And upon their heads (was) a crown of the likeness of gold; and their faces (were) as the faces of men.
+7. And the likeness of those locusts (was this): they resemble the appearance

 8. And they had hair as the hair of women, and their teeth were as of lions;